grumpyolddev/grumpyolddev.github.io/_posts/2014-10-18-Hello-World.md

----
-layout: post
-title: My first post on the Dairy of a Grumpy Old Dev!
+My first post on the Dairy of a Grumpy Old Dev!
----

-My name is Ramses Vejar and if I would have to define myself in one sentence I would describe me as a Grumpy old Dev!
-Always passionate about technology, most of the time opinionated and biased, but above all open for new, and hopefully, disruptive ideas!
+My name is Ramses Vejar and if I would have to define myself in one sentence, I would describe me as a Grumpy old Dev!
+Always passionate about technology, most of the time opinionated and biased, but above all: open for new, and hopefully, disruptive ideas!

 After a long, long time I decide to write about one of the things that I'm most passionate about: Software Development.